-  - Put the flour with the baking powder into a mixing bowl and set aside.
+- Put the flour and baking powder into a mixing bowl and set aside.

-  - Separate the eggs and beat the egg whites with a pinch of salt into a meringue.
-Set aside, you will add the meringue to the cake batter at the last step.
+- Separate the eggs and beat the egg whites with a pinch of salt until stiff.
+Set aside, you will add them to the cake batter at the last step.

-  - Last step will be to gently fold in the meringue.
+- Finally, gently fold in the beaten egg whites.

 - Place the tin in the preheated oven and bake for 50-60 minutes.
-To check if the cake is ready, stick a wooden skewer in the middle of the cake after approx. 45 minutes.
+To check if the cake is ready, insert a skewer in the middle of the cake after approx. 45 minutes.
 If it comes out clean then the Vasilopita is ready.

 - Leavt the cake on a rack to cool down completely before dusting with icing sugar.